 3. In leadership who you are matters most

 Who you are (character) and how you live (behaviour) are important and should be in alignment.
 The ultimate leadership test is a character test rather than a skill-set one.
 Character is forged over the long-haul and there are no shortcuts.

 Paradox is part of life and business: understand it, work with it and learn from it.
 Examples of some of the paradoxical forces at work include: global vs. local, big vs. small, relational vs. technological, centralised vs. decentralised…

-Business growth comes about not through planning but through adapting.
+Business growth comes about through adapting.
 Adapting is the new way of living, of changing.
 In a predictable, ordered world, planning was possible, but no longer.
 Think about what it is that you need to discard to adapt.
 Or what you need to keep?
 What do you need to rearrange?
 These questions are at the very core of any evolutionary process.

 In a relational or networked world, leadership is no longer about control but rather about collaboration.
 It is an important shift in leadership style to both understand and put into practice.

 Write this down some place where it will shout at you daily.
 Consider how you can employ this thinking across all levels of your organisation.
 When your employees feel as though this is their business, many of the things that occupy your time and attention now will simply fall away.